bonzai-lang/bonzai/README.md

 ## Introduction

 Bonzai is a programming language that relies on [Actor model](https://en.wikipedia.org/wiki/Actor_model) and on a strong and non-taulerant typechecker to guarantee types and computations in your code.
-It compiles down to native code to provide better efficiency at execution.
+It compiles down to a custom bytecode with relatively good performance.

 ## Table of Contents